 The Błędów Desert features the largest buildup of loose sand in the region, and it was created by a combination of natural processes and human activity.

 35. Poles Celebrate their Name Day Every Year

+We’ll end these facts about Poland with a super fun on!
 While birthdays are celebrated in Poland, the country also celebrates another yearly tradition – Name Day!
 Every Polish name is paired with a day of the year and any person who has that name has a celebration on that date.
 A typical name day celebration typically involves showering the person with flowers and vodka.